Pope Alexander VI

-Pope Alexander VI (1431 – 18 August 1503), born Rodrigo de Borja, was head of the Catholic Church and ruler of the Papal States from 11 August 1492 until his death in 1503.
-Born into the prominent Borgia family in Xàtiva under the Crown of Aragon (now Spain), Rodrigo studied law at the University of Bologna.
+Pope Alexander VI (Alessandro VI, Alexandre VI, Alejandro VI; born Roderic Llançol i de Borja; epithet: Valentinus ("The Valencian"); c.
+1431 – 18 August 1503) was head of the Catholic Church and ruler of the Papal States from 11 August 1492 until his death in 1503.

+Born into the prominent Borja family in Xàtiva in the Kingdom of Valencia under the Crown of Aragon (in present-day Spain), he was known as Roderic de Borja, and he is commonly referred to by the Italianized form as Rodrigo Borgia.
+He studied law at the University of Bologna.
 He was ordained deacon and made a cardinal in 1456 after the election of his uncle as Pope Callixtus III, and a year later he became vice-chancellor of the Catholic Church.
-He proceeded to serve in the Curia under the next four popes, acquiring significant influence and wealth in the process.
+He proceeded to serve in the Roman Curia under the next four popes, acquiring significant influence and wealth in the process.
 In 1492, Rodrigo was elected pope, taking the name Alexander VI.

 Alexander's papal bulls of 1493 confirmed or reconfirmed the rights of the Spanish crown in the New World following the finds of Christopher Columbus in 1492.
 During the second Italian war, Alexander VI supported his son Cesare Borgia as a condottiero for the French king.
 The scope of his foreign policy was to gain the most advantageous terms for his family.

-Alexander is considered one of the most controversial of the Renaissance popes, partly because he acknowledged fathering several children by his mistresses.
+Alexander is one of the most controversial of the Renaissance popes, partly because he acknowledged fathering several children by his mistresses.
 As a result, his Italianized Valencian surname, Borgia, became a byword for libertinism and nepotism, which are traditionally considered as characterizing his pontificate.
-On the other hand, two of Alexander's successors, Sixtus V and Urban VIII, described him as one of the most outstanding popes since Saint Peter.

 Birth and family

-Rodrigo de Borja was born in 1431, in the town of Xàtiva near Valencia, one of the component realms of the Crown of Aragon, in what is now Spain.
+Roderic de Borja was born c.
+1431, in the town of Xàtiva near Valencia, one of the component realms of the Crown of Aragon, in what is now Spain.
 He was named for his paternal grandfather, Rodrigo Gil de Borja y Fennolet.
 His parents were Jofré Llançol i Escrivà (died bef.
 24 March 1437) and his Aragonese wife and distant cousin Isabel de Borja y Cavanilles (died 19 October 1468), daughter of Juan Domingo de Borja y Doncel.
 He had a younger brother, Pedro.
 His family name is written Llançol in Valencian and Lanzol in Castillian.
-Rodrigo adopted his mother's family name of Borja in 1455 following the elevation to the papacy of maternal uncle Alonso de Borja (Italianized to Alfonso Borgia) as Calixtus III.
-His cousin and Calixtus's nephew Luis de Milà y de Borja became a cardinal.
+Roderic adopted his mother's family name of Borja in 1455 following the elevation to the papacy of maternal uncle Alonso de Borja (Italianized to Alfonso Borgia) as Callixtus III.
+His cousin and Callixtus's nephew Luis de Milà y de Borja became a cardinal.

 Gerard Noel writes that Rodrigo's father was Jofré de Borja y Escrivà, making Rodrigo a Borja from his mother and father's side.
-However, Cesare, Lucrezia and Jofre were known to be of Llançol paternal lineage.
+However, Cesare, Lucrezia, and Jofre were known to be of Llançol paternal lineage.
 G. J. Meyer suggests that Rodrigo would have likely been uncle (from a shared female family member) to the children, and attributes the confusion to attempts to connect Rodrigo as the father of Giovanni (Juan), Cesare, Lucrezia, and Gioffre (Jofré in Valencian), who were surnamed Llançol i Borja.